Silicon Valley takes Facebook fizzle in stride

 "Bankers are going to use this example as a reminder to companies going forward that they shouldn't get too aggressive on pricing," said Tom Taulli, an independent IPO expert.
 "It's not going to be 'the sky's the limit' anymore."

-The argument will carry more weight when considered alongside companies such as Pandora Media Inc (P.N) and Zynga Inc (ZNGA.O), prominent IPOs from last year that had strong openings but went on to trade well below their IPO prices.
+The argument will carry more weight when considered alongside companies such as Pandora Media Inc and Zynga Inc, prominent IPOs from last year that had strong openings but went on to trade well below their IPO prices.

 That thinking could add pressure to Twitter, the microblogging service that many investors believe could try for an IPO next year or early in 2014.
 In its last funding round last year, it was valued at $8 billion, despite having little revenue.